 By chunking down from the over-arching goals of business KPIs, a resultant can focus on helping learners improve tactical skills, which are tangibly linked to business life.
 And which ultimately lead to achieving the bigger picture of the corporate purpose.
 By drawing on our own experience, we facilitate the development of talent within organisations.

-Every manager and employee knows that “if you can’t measure it, you can’t manage it.”
+'If you can’t measure it, you can’t manage it.'
 (Peter Drucker)

 Only measuring the sales figures post training delivery is not accurate enough.
 There are so many other factors that can affect these vital numbers, thereby making the direct link to sales training far too simplistic.
 Has the market crashed or is it booming?
 Are competitors dumping prices?
 What about oil prices and the threat of war?
 The list is endless.

 Instead of looking at business results, why not measure sales behaviours?
 Sales activities are the only thing that can be directed and managed, thus making them a matter of accountability.